Does Bleach Kill Weeds? How To Use Bleach As A Weed Killer.

 - Don’t spray any desirable plant or they may die

-Bleach can be used either diluted and sprayed or undiluted and smeared between cracks in paving, slabs, on a gravel driveway or other hard surfaces to get rid of unwanted grass and weeds.
+Chlorine Bleach can be used either diluted and sprayed or undiluted and smeared between cracks in paving, slabs, on a gravel driveway or other hard surfaces to kill weeds growing there.
+It will kill weeds permanently.

 Choose a day that is warm and calm with no forecast of rain, in the event of rain, bleach can infiltrate other plants and areas of your garden, killing them.
 During the spraying process, bleach can be blown onto plants or other people by the wind.